Liver specialist suspended from duty at University Hospital of Wales

 "The health board has been in dialogue with the majority of those families concerned for some time and has put individual advocates in place to support them through this difficult period.
 There are two families who have not responded to our repeated correspondence," Dr Shortland added.

-"As a health board, our absolute focus is on the safety and quality of the care we give to our patients."'Worrying time'
+"As a health board, our absolute focus is on the safety and quality of the care we give to our patients."

 Dr Shortland said the health board picked up "anomalies" in the surgeon's results from "routine clinical data" which was scrutinised.